Getting the most out of your team

 The session provides frameworks for understanding high performance teams, as well as a number of specific and practical tips for how to encourage high performance in your own team.

-The Critical Role of Conflict Resolution in Teams
+The Critical Role of Conflict Resolution in Teams, afternoon session.

 Conflict is inevitable in any team or organisation.
 But what do we really know about how and why conflict works?
 Randall has been looking at a variety of types of teams and there are processes that consistently work and some that don’t.
 What are the positive effects of conflict resolution?
 How will you cope with and manage individual differences & personalities within a team?